mahendranv/mahendranv.github.io/_posts/android/2021-10-20-hilt-instrument.md

 ## Writing integration test

 In the integration test, we'll verify data source and viewmodel coupling is proper.
-As seen in the testing strategy section,  tests run faster if emulator is not involved.
+As seen in the testing strategy section,  tests run faster if the emulator is not involved.
 Here, *ViewModel* can be tested without UI.
-All it need is the `DataRepository`.
-In the last section we placed the `FakeDataRepoImpl` in shared source set.
-Lets manually inject it and assert the data.
+All it needs is the `DataRepository`.
+In the last section, we placed the `FakeDataRepoImpl` in the shared source set.
+Let's manually inject it and assert the data.

 ```kotlin
 // File: app/src/test/java/com/ex2/hiltespresso/ui/profile/ProfileViewModelTest.kt